 Editor’s note: A good friend of Lax All Stars’ has moved into the NCAA coaching ranks.
 His name is John Wright and as of this week, he’s officially on staff as an assistant coach at Pfeiffer University.
 A North Carolina native, Wright spent the past 6 years playing and coaching in the great State of Oregon.

-As a nod to all those who have wondered what it might be like to be an NCAA College Lacrosse Coach, Wright has agreed to share his new experiences with Lax Nation on a weekly basis.
+As a nod to all those who have wondered what it might be like to be an NCAA College Lacrosse Coach, John Wright has agreed to share his new experiences with Lax Nation on a weekly basis.
 Below is his first post which gives us a glimpse of what it’s like to join a new program.
 If you get a chance, drop a line in comments and give him a welcome!
 And now, without further ado…

 Greetings fellow lacrosse enthusiasts,